praeclarum/GooglePlus/README.md

 1.1 GET http://plus.google.com
 ---

-We do this just to collect some cookies.
+We do this just to collect some cookies and the **gpcaz** variable in the response URL.

 1.2 GET https://www.google.com/accounts/ServiceLogin?service=oz&continue=https://plus.google.com/?gpcaz%3DXXXXXXXX&ltmpl=es2st&hideNewAccountLink=1&hl=en-US
 ---